BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 # Sending money

-To modify your fintech application to send money via the ReadyRemit Service, complete the following steps:

-1. Contact Brightwell via the *Get in touch* form on the <a href="https://brightwell.com/contact-us/" target="_blank">Brightwell Contact</a> page.
-Fill in your name and email, mention *ReadyRemit* in the comment, and click Submit.
-Once you sign up, Brightwell will provide you with the following:

-    * A *client_id* and a *client_secret* (required for authentication) for each of your ReadyRemit client applications.
-    * A unique *senderId* (required by certain API operations) for each sender account you register.
-    * Access to the Postman ReadyRemit collection.

-1. Peruse the <a href="https://documenter.getpostman.com/view/8773841/UVksNEt7" target="_blank">ReadyRemit Postman Documentation Site</a>.

-1. In the ReadyRemit Postman Collection, call <a href="https://documenter.getpostman.com/view/8773841/UVksNEt7#231a6946-f65e-4d25-bb45-8192da72177e" target="_blank">Create Access Token</a> to obtain an access token required by all other ReadyRemit REST API operations.
+1. Call <a href="https://documenter.getpostman.com/view/8773841/UVksNEt7#231a6946-f65e-4d25-bb45-8192da72177e" target="_blank">Create Access Token</a> to obtain an access token required by all other ReadyRemit REST API operations.

 1. Call <a href="https://documenter.getpostman.com/view/8773841/UVksNEt7#8f01eb59-3eb5-4eea-8e5a-f7f5e97e4d36" target="_blank">Get Countries and Currencies</a> to get a list of the recipient countries/currencies you support.